 "How should I know?" retorted Tom.
 "We're just characters, remember?
-You're supposed to tell US what to do!"
+You're supposed to tell us what to do!"

-"But - but I don't know what's gonna happen next!"
+"B - but I don't know what's gonna happen next!"
 David said desperately.

 "That's your problem!" said Anne, speaking with an air of contempt.
 "You should have thought before starting to write such a lame story.
 Come on, Tom - we're out of here!
 Let's go find an author who'll treat us with a bit more respect."

 "No!
 Wait!"
 David yelled.
-But it was too late - Tom and Anne were out of earshot and he was stranded in his own shoddily written fanfic.
+But it was too late.
+Tom and Anne were out of earshot and he was stranded in his own shoddily written fanfic.